d-furtuna/disaster-response-project/README.md

 The model achieves an accuracy rate of ~95%, correctly predicting no category for 90% of the cases and correctly classifying the messages for one of the agencies in 5% of the cases.
 The model used the accuracy ratio for scoring ((TP + TN)/Total Population).
 In real-life, different weights would be assigned to different prediction categories and the model would be optimized for that (e.g. TP = 100; FP = 10; FN = 50; TN = 1).

-Achieved overall confusion matrix in %:<br>
+Achieved overall confusion matrix (across all 36 output categories) in %:<br>

 | 		|	| Predicted category	|	|
 |---------------|------:|:---------------------:|:-----:|